Sorrento (Vic.)

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Sorrento has one of the highest income levels nationally, according to AreaSearch's aggregation of the latest ATO data for the financial year ending 30 June 2023.
+The suburb of Sorrento has one of the highest income levels nationally, based on the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
 The median income among taxpayers in Sorrento is $56,976, with an average income of $98,050.
-These figures compare to Greater Melbourne's median and average incomes of $57,688 and $75,164 respectively.
-Based on a Wage Price Index growth rate of 8.25% since the financial year ending 30 June 2023, estimated current incomes as of September 2025 would be approximately $61,677 (median) and $106,139 (average).
-Census data indicates that personal income ranks at the 71st percentile ($936 weekly), while household income is at the 45th percentile.
-Income analysis shows that 23.1% of Sorrento's population, comprising 643 individuals, fall within the $1,500 - $2,999 income range, which aligns with broader trends in the surrounding region where 32.8% of residents are in the same category.
-After accounting for housing costs, residents retain 90.3% of their income, reflecting strong purchasing power.
+These figures compare to those of Greater Melbourne, which are $57,688 and $75,164 respectively.
+Given the Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $61,677 (median) and $106,139 (average).
+According to census data, personal income ranks at the 71st percentile ($936 weekly), while household income sits at the 45th percentile.
+Income analysis shows that 23.1% of Sorrento's population, equating to 644 individuals, fall within the $1,500 - 2,999 income range, which is consistent with broader trends across the surrounding region showing 32.8% in the same category.
+After housing costs, residents retain 90.3% of their income, indicating strong purchasing power.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income